davenquinn/iPad-strat-tools/README.md

 field notebook pages.
 However, the standard size and orientation of a digital notebook page makes extraction of images from GoodNotes far easier.

-The command line creates a tall image representing a completed section from all of the pages in the pdf, which are assumed to move upwards through the section.
+The `stack-section` tool creates a tall image representing a completed section from all of the pages in the pdf, which are assumed to move upwards through the section.
 Optionally, the image will be split into several equal parts of less than a certain pixel height.
 This is helpful when reasonably-sized images